What is Cross-Device Targeting and How Does it Help Retargeting Ad Campaigns?

 This is Why Cross-Device Targeting is Important

 Cross-device targeting isn’t a new concept in advertising.
-In fact, it’s been around for a while now.
+It’s been around for a while now.

-However, a lot of marketers still don’t know that cross-device targeting can actually be used in retargeting ad campaigns to increase conversion rates significantly.
+However, many marketers still don’t know that cross-device targeting can be used in retargeting ad campaigns to increase conversion rates significantly.

-It is essentially tracking your users across different devices based on their browser history, location data, search history, and even previous purchases they have made.
+It essentially tracks your users across different devices based on their browser history, location data, search history, and even previous purchases.

 What is Cross-Device Targeting